List of Pixar awards and nominations (feature films): Monsters University

-Monsters University is a computer-animated film produced by Pixar Animation Studios and released by Walt Disney Pictures.
+Monsters University is an animated film produced by Pixar Animation Studios and released by Walt Disney Pictures.
 It was directed by Dan Scanlon and produced by Kori Rae.
 It is the fourteenth film produced by Pixar and is a prequel to 2001's Monsters, Inc., marking the first time Pixar has made a prequel film.

 Billy Crystal, John Goodman, Steve Buscemi, Bob Peterson, and John Ratzenberger reprise their roles as Mike Wazowski, James P. Sullivan, Randall Boggs, Roz, and the Abominable Snowman, respectively.
 Bonnie Hunt, who played Ms. Flint in the first film, voices Mike's grade school teacher, Ms. Karen Graves.
-Monsters University premiered on June 5, 2013 at the BFI Southbank in London, United Kingdom and was released on June 21, 2013, in the United States.
+Monsters University premiered on June 5, 2013, at the BFI Southbank in London, United Kingdom and was released on June 21, 2013, in the United States.

 The film received positive reviews and was a box office success, grossing $744 million against its estimated budget of $200 million.

 It is the second Pixar film not to have been nominated for any Academy Awards, after Cars 2.
-Monsters University was nominated for the 2014 Kids' Choice Awards, but lost to Frozen.
+Monsters University was nominated for the 2014 Kids' Choice Awards.

 Inside Out

-Inside Out is a computer-animated comedy-drama adventure film, co-written and directed by Pete Docter.
-The film was released at 2015 Cannes Film Festival on May 18, 2015 and on June 19, 2015 in United States by Walt Disney Studios Motion Pictures.
+Inside Out is an animated comedy-drama adventure film, co-written and directed by Pete Docter.
+The film was released at 2015 Cannes Film Festival on May 18, 2015, and on June 19, 2015, in United States by Walt Disney Studios Motion Pictures.
 Inside Out opened across 3,946 theaters in the United States and Canada, of which 3,100 showed the film in 3D, and grossed $90.4 million on its opening weekend, ranking #2 at the box office, behind Jurassic World.
 The film has accumulated over $857 million in worldwide box office revenue.

 Inside Out was critically acclaimed, with an approval rating of 98% on the review aggregator Rotten Tomatoes, as well as being included in many critics' Top Ten Films of 2015 lists.
 The film won the Academy Award for Best Animated Feature and was nominated for Best Original Screenplay at the 88th Academy Awards.
 It received ten Annie Award wins at 43rd Annie Awards, including Outstanding Achievement in Directing in an Animated Feature Production for Pete Docter, Outstanding Achievement in Voice Acting in an Animated Feature Production for Phyllis Smith and Best Animated Feature.
 The American Film Institute selected Inside Out as one of the Top Ten Films of the year.
 The film received a Golden Globe Award for Best Animated Feature Film at the 73rd Golden Globe Awards.
 It received three Critics' Choice Movie Award nominations including Best Animated Feature.